 }

-After a successful insert() operation the productId property will be populated with the new id.
+After a successful insert() operation the productId property will be populated with the generated id.

 @Table(name="customer")